Hi! I am so happy you’re here.

 During Satsang that evening Swami Satchidanada said “if you are thinking of going to California, don’t go, stay where you are and stay focused on the present moment.”
 Natalie looked at me and said “he’s speaking to you!”
 I had been planning on moving to California and this was my confirmation to stay where I was.
 The weekend retreat was everything I dreamed of and I eagerly waited to return.

-The LYT program flew by and before I knew it my days of waking up at 5am for meditation, daily hatha, weekly classes on Jnana Yoga, The Bhagavad Gita, and The Yoga Sutras of Patanjali were coming to an end.
+It was the summer of 2023 and the LYT program flew by.
+Before I knew it my days of waking up at 5am for meditation, daily hatha, weekly classes on Jnana Yoga, The Bhagavad Gita, and The Yoga Sutras of Patanjali were coming to an end.
 I didn’t want to say goodbye to sunset kirtans at Kailash, or chanting Nirvana Shatakam every Tuesday.
 I was in bliss working on the organic farm, helping cook vegetarian meals in the kitchen, and spending Saturday evenings together with my sangha for Satsang.

 Serving at Yogaville in 2024